Drubbed in 2018, California GOP looks to regain House seats

 Democrats outnumber registered Republicans by nearly 2-1 statewide and have commanding majorities in both chambers of the Legislature.
 In a tally released last week, Republicans were able to narrowly overtake the number of registered independents after the GOP had been pushed into humiliating third-place status.
 Democrats still have a wide lead.

-To win, GOP candidates have to contend with Trump leading the ticket, He is out of step with most California voters on climate change, immigration and reproductive rights.
+To win, GOP candidates have to contend with Trump leading the ticket.
+He is out of step with most California voters on climate change, immigration and reproductive rights.
 Independents who make up nearly 1-in-4 voters tend to lean Democratic, and new registrations are dominated by younger Asians and Hispanics who rank among the state’s most liberal voters.
 And GOP candidates need to win back suburbanites who recoiled from the Trump agenda in 2018 and helped return the House to Democratic control.

 Some of the seven seats the party lost two years ago will be tough to reclaim.